Multi-User-Domain/vocab/README.md

 ## Common

-The common directory contains ontologies which are expected to be used frequently between games
+The common directory contains ontologies which are expected to be used frequently between games, and reusable utilities

+### Shape Conform

+Defines Utilities for testing that objects conform to shapes, in various contexts

 ### Maritime